newtotems/telesthesia-app/viewings/index.md

 tags:
   - viewings
 ---
 Its like a brown globe.
+Not quite a full globe shape.
+Like its sunk into the ground.
 Reminds me of orange segments.
 Wood.
 People gather inside.
+Open space outside.
+I see green grass, and hills in the distance.